kframework/X86-64-semantics/docs/meeting-minutes.md

   we still be emiting the checks for those PTR's for which VSA fails to infer the values(e.g the values load from memory).

-  - Removing the dependence on computing stack heights statically
+  - Getting rid of impreciseness in computing stack heights statically

     Before doing this stack deconstruction, we were statically computing the stack heights and using that to compute the
     ```parent_frame_start_ptr + parent_frame_height```.